 There are a few places you can find these bigger than life holiday ornaments and our favorites are at Disney Springs(at the entrance near the parking lot) and in Toy Story Land.

-We’ve talked about our love for the Christmas Tree Trail before and it’s for a good reason.
+We’ve talked about our love for the Disney Springs Christmas Tree Trail before and it’s for a good reason.
 It’s free, beautiful both day and night, and there really is a tree for every kind of Disney lover.
 And it’s FREE!
 So grab your favorite coffee or cocoa and take a stroll through the Disney Springs.

 Holiday decorations at Wilderness Lodge